wp-plugins/pauls-latest-posts/readme.txt

 * Post Offset: The number of posts to skip before displaying the list in the Sidebar.
 Numbering starts from 0.
 To ignore the latest post, set the offset to 1.
 * Read More Text: Text display at the end of the excerpt.
 Defaults to "Read More".
 * Allow HTML in Excerpt: If left unticked, all HTML tags will be stripped, leaving only plain text.
 Enabling this option will leave in the HTML.
+* Show Date: Displays the date the post was originally published.
 1. Comments Options
 * Show Latest Comments: Should the widget also display your latest comments.
 * Show Comments Title: Choose whether the title for the Comments section should be displayed or not.